 LightRocket / Getty images

 Older adults and people with underlying health conditions remain the primary high-risk populations.
-However, in an update on June 25, the CDC removed its specific age threshold (65 and older) for risk, and now cautions that “among adults, risk increases steadily as you age, and it's not just those over the age of 65 who are at increased risk for severe illness.”
+However, in a June 25 revision, the CDC removed its specific age threshold (65 and older) for risk, and now cautions that “among adults, risk increases steadily as you age, and it's not just those over the age of 65 who are at increased risk for severe illness.”

-"To put it another way: There's not an exact cutoff of age at which people should or should not be concerned,” Jay C. Butler, CDC deputy director of infectious diseases and COVID-19 response incident manager, said in a media briefing on the June 25 update.
+"To put it another way: There's not an exact cutoff of age at which people should or should not be concerned,” Jay C. Butler, CDC deputy director of infectious diseases and COVID-19 response incident manager, said in a said in a June 25 media briefing.

-Part of the reason risk increases with age is because people are more likely to have more health issues later in life, Butler explained.
+Part of the reason risk increases with age is because people are more likely to acquire health issues later in life, Butler explained.
 And underlying health conditions are a huge driver of complications that arise from COVID-19.
 A June report from the CDC found that hospitalizations for people with COVID-19 were six times higher for patients with chronic health conditions, compared to otherwise healthy individuals; deaths among this population were 12 times higher.